-The change of responsibility ceremony is a time-honored tradition where the outgoing senior noncommissioned officer symbolically relinquishes responsibility by passing the organizational colors to the unit commander and from there, passing them to the incoming senior noncommissioned officer.
+The change-of-command ceremony is a tradition where the outgoing commander symbolically relinquishes responsibility and authority by passing the brigade colors to the incoming commander, thus beginning a new dawn of leadership for the incoming commander and the brigade.

-The 97th TC provides command and support to a wide range of assigned units, including the Homeland Response Force and Military Engagement Team.
-They also provide trained and equipped forces available during war time, national emergencies, and contingency mobilizations throughout the state.
+The 97th TC provides command and support to a variety of assigned units, including the Homeland Response Force and Military Engagement Team.
+Additionally, they provide trained and equipped forces available during war time, national emergencies, and contingency mobilizations throughout the state.